-On March 8 CONSEQUENCE put together a panel at the AWP, What We Don’t Talk About When We Talk About War.
+On March 8, 2013, CONSEQUENCE held a panel at the AWP Conference in Boston: What We Don’t Talk About When We Talk About War.
 Writers Bob Shacochis, Sioban Fallon, Laura Harrington, Cat Parnell and CONSEQUENCE Editor George Kovach spoke on the issue of writing about war.
 When writers address the subject of war they face tough choices about what material to include and how to give voice to the unspeakable.
 The writer’s job, then, is to examine what drives nations into war and terrorism and to focus on atrocities that are ignored or under-reported.
 This panel will discuss the roles that research, experience and reportage play.
 It will ask how the choice of genre impacts the topic of war, and what literature can achieve that journalism cannot.

 A story by